 First things first: The color.

 "The point of dark lipstick is to make a statement, and the joy of that means that there are very few rules.
-Find a colour that matches the intensity you're looking for and wear it with a little attitude," recommends Martin.
-But if you're looking for a rough yet fail-safe guide as to the sort of shades that will flatter your skin tone, take Martin's advice: "Fair skin tones look amazing in deep reds, medium/olive skin tones look amazing in deep-chocolate tones and deeper warmer skin tones look sensational in super-dark plums."
+Find a color that matches the intensity you're looking for and wear it with a little attitude," recommends Martin.
+But if you're looking for a rough yet fail-safe guide as to the sort of shades that will flatter your skin tone, take Martin's advice: "Fair skin tones look amazing in deep reds, medium/olive skin tones look amazing in deep-chocolate tones, and deeper warmer skin tones look sensational in super-dark plums."

 Prep the Lips

 Before you bullet to lip, it's important to prep the area first to give your dark lipstick the best chance at lasting all day.
 "Give your lips a gentle scrub either with a flannel, toothbrush, or an exfoliator," explains Martin, who loves to mix the Bobbi Brown Lip Balm SPF 15 ($24) with a sprinkling of an exfoliating produce like Tatcha Rice Polish ($65).
 "This will remove any dry/dead skin that might look flaky once the lipstick is applied on top."
 Afterward, apply lip balm and wait for the moisture to be absorbed (if your lips are especially dry, give it a good 10 minutes) before blotting the excess away.